-How to Watch FIFA World Cup 2026 in USA
+How to Watch FIFA World Cup 2026 in United States

 U.S. viewers can follow World Cup 2026 across English and Spanish TV, streaming, and free-to-air broadcast options.

 FOX has confirmed 70 matches on the main FOX network and 34 on FS1.
 Telemundo has announced 92 matches on free over-the-air Telemundo and 12 on Universo.
 Every match will also stream in Spanish through Peacock and the Telemundo app.
-Fans can use the FIFA World Cup 2026 match schedule to plan dates, venues, and kickoff times.
+Fans can use the FIFA World Cup 2026 match schedule to plan dates, venues, and kickoff times, while the FIFA World Cup 2026 broadcasting rights guide tracks country-by-country updates.
+Fans following the United States national team can use this local TV plan alongside fixture updates.
+The main channel pages — FOX Sports World Cup 2026 coverage and Telemundo World Cup 2026 coverage — have full broadcaster details.

-How to Watch FIFA World Cup 2026 in the United States
+World Cup 2026 Broadcast Overview — United States

 | Key Info | Detail |